HumairAK/distributed-workloads/Quick-Start.md

 If you want to run GPU enabled workloads, you will need to install the [Node Feature Discovery Operator](https://github.com/openshift/cluster-nfd-operator) and the [NVIDIA GPU Operator](https://github.com/NVIDIA/gpu-operator) from the OperatorHub.

-### Helm

-We also assume that you have Helm 3 installed in your working environment.
-You can find instructions to install it [here](https://helm.sh/docs/intro/install/).

 ## Clone the demo code